 Ready to create your own bridge memories?
 Here are directions, along with visitor tips:

 • Take the 6 train to Brooklyn Bridge/City Hall. the entrance to the bridge is outside the station.
 You can also take a number of trains to stops close by.
-It's very narrow at the bottom of the island and the bridge is only a short walk away.
+It's very narrow at the bottom of the island and the bridge is only a short walk away.• Be aware there's a pedestrian lane and a bike lane.
+The lanes are marked: bikes to the left, pedestrians to the right.
+Bikes come very fast, DON'T walk in their lane.

 • Stay single file or staggered, don't walk several people across.
 Being NYC, there are lots of people and not a lot of room, so please be kind to other tourists and residents.